-- e) The questions will be comprehensive covering the entire course syllabus and any single question should not necessarily be limited to any particular unit / module. - f) These marks are suitably mapped down to a score of 40. - g) Total marks of summative assessment will be for a max. of 40 irrespective of format of evaluation. - h) The award of 'l' grade is solely based on marks scored in summative assessment out of 40, if he / she does not score a min.
+- e) The questions will be comprehensive covering the entire course syllabus and any single question should not necessarily be limited to any particular unit / module. - f) The marks scored out of 80 is suitably mapped down into a score out of 25 or 20 based on the format. - g) Total marks of summative assessment will be for a max. of 40 irrespective of format of evaluation. - h) The award of 'l' grade is solely based on marks scored in summative assessment out of 40, if he / she does not score a min.
 14 out of 40 (35%).